zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ```

 Cool, but once again, Rails has one better.
 While `slice` works fine for a
-single hash, as with `@bird`, it won't work for an array of hashes like the one
+single hash, as with `bird`, it won't work for an array of hashes like the one
 we have in our `index` action:

 ```ruby